 Students are encouraged to call for assistance for individuals who are overly intoxicated and are in need of medical assistance.
-Amnesty is available to the student calling as well as the student needing assistance.
+A mnesty is available to the student calling as well as the student needing assistance.
 A call for assistance should be made promptly because the health, safety and well-being of the student that is potentially in danger is paramount.
 A call for assistance may be directed to Whittier Campus Safety, a local police officer or agency (such as Whittier Police Department or by calling 911), the Area Director On-Call (ADOC) or in the residence halls, the CA. Whittier's goal through this amnesty policy is to reduce barriers and alleviate potential consequences to ensure that our students seek the appropriate and necessary assistance.
 A student for whom a call for assistance is made will not be subject to official sanctions and conduct record under the student conduct process, nor will the individual who made the call.
-Likewise, when leadership of a recognized student organization will not be subject to university code of conduct sanctions, nor will the student who made the call.
+Likewise, when leadership of a recognized student organization makes a call for assistance for a student or a guest attending the organization's function, the organization will not be subject to university code of conduct sanctions, nor will the student who made the call.